apurba600/Machine-Learning-Pipeline/README.md

 # Machine-Learning-Pipeline

-Automates the entire ML process with a few lines of code
+Automates the entire ML process with a few lines of code.
+Trained a Random Forest Model to classify messages to its category.
+Performed the model very well with 94% accuracy.

 Libraries USED: